Rocky Prairie

-Early history
+History

 Rocky Prairie and the other local prairies were formed around 17,000 BP (before present) during the Vashon Glaciation.
 The Vashon Glaciation was the time period in which the Cordilleran Ice Sheet extended south of the present-day US–Canadian border into Western Washington.
 The Vashon Glaciation was part of the Fraser Glaciation (the ice that had pushed through the Fraser River basin in British Columbia).
 This occurred during the Wisconsin Glaciation, the time period when ice sheets covered much of Canada and the northern United States.
 The Wisconsin Glaciation occurred during the last glacial period, a time when the Earth was more glaciated.
 This was the most recent glaciation of the Pleistocene Ice Age (the current ice age).
 The Pleistocene Ice Age is part of an even longer ice age called the Late Cenozoic Ice Age, which began 33.9 million BP with the formation of the Antarctic Ice Cap and continues to present day.

 During the Vashon Glaciation, the Cordilleran Ice Sheet covered parts of Alaska and Canada.
 The portion that extended south of the Canadian border is called the Puget Lobe.
 Rocky Prairie was almost at the edge of where the glacier stopped, and was only under ice for a short period of time.

 Pollen data collected from Battleground Lake (a lake about 123 kmto the southeast of Rocky Prairie) show that from 20,000 - 16,000 BP, annual temperatures in the area were about 6 ± 1 °C (10.8 ± 1.8 °F) colder than in present times (present times as of 1990).
 Annual precipitation was around 1 m less, meaning that precipitation was only about 24.5% of what it is in present times (present times as of 1990).
 At the glacier's edge, the wall of ice was around 200 m high.

 As the glaciers melted, they left behind sand and gravel.
 The sand and gravel drains water making the soils dry, particularly in the summer.
 Many of the plants that grew on these prairies were used as food or medicine by the early inhabitants.
 With the eventual encroachment of forest, the early inhabitants had to burn the prairies in order to maintain them.
 The practice went on for millennia, and is still continued today by conservation organizations.
 In current times, burning is also a way of controlling invasive non-native species.